nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `clear`

 * Data cannot be retrieved after `clear` is performed.
+* Note that this also deletes all the appointment data that has been previously stored in `MediConnect`

 Example:
 * `clear` permanently deletes all data stored in the system.